 From my study of this card it seems that the Fool represents both the beginning and the end of the journey and that the rest of the arcana represent his journey.
 Has the fool returned having laid down all his beliefs?
 If he has not yet set off, is it the seeking itself which leaves him weighed down by his beliefs in the middle of his journey.

-My own interpretation of this black wand and the knapsack is that it is the single wand he has before his journey, and the single wand that remains at the end.
-I see it as his spinal cord and brain, his nervous system including our own senses and cognitive faculties.
-This is all the Fool really needs for his journey.
+My own interpretation of the Fool’s black wand and the knapsack is that it is the single wand he has before his journey, and the single wand that remains at the end.

-Perhaps it would be better for the Fool to have never gone on his quest.
-But he cannot know that before he starts on his journey.
-I do not believe that modern man has a conscious choice about the beginnings of our quest.
 We are propagandised with belief from the very start of our lives, perhaps even the beliefs of our parents infect us in the womb.
-To what degree we willing accept these I do not know, but after this we do consciously choose to accept and even add to these beliefs.
+To what degree we willing accept these I do not know.
+After this we do consciously choose to accept and even add to these beliefs.
 We fall in love with them and to let them go can be traumatic, even heart-breaking.

-I am intending to use this blog to document my attempts to question my beliefs with logic and deep scepticism; to lighten my load; to rely on my own judgement and not the word of authorities or consensus.
-I believe (oh dear), that beliefs act on us like magical incantations, or like software on a computer, or a like a script on an actor.
-Belief based on authority and consensus, is like drinking poison or being possessed by a demon.
+I believe (oh dear), that beliefs act on us like magical incantations, or like software on a computer, or alike a script on an actor.
+Belief based on authority and consensus is like drinking poison or being possessed by a demon.

 I don’t think that scepticism and logic can produce positive knowledge.
 This comes from the experience of our senses and our inner observations.
 Logic and scepticism can hone our experience, can help us to understand it better and its ramifications.
 If we have premises based on observation, then the conclusions are already present.
 The genius can already see them.
 The average man can use logic to tease them out and check he has not made a wrong turning.
 He can try to maintain an internal consistency.

-Logic and scepticism can also defend our being from the viruses of belief, lies and hoaxes that teem within the system we inhabit.
+Logic and scepticism can also defend our being from the viruses of belief.
+The ‘truths,’ lies and hoaxes that teem within the system.
 They can give us the confidence to say to ourselves, ‘I don’t believe that,’ even if everyone else does.

 At the moment, I am not sure if man can live without any beliefs.
 Try living for a day without the belief that life is worth living, or that there is any point in getting out of bed.
 I think that perhaps these kind of beliefs may become unnecessary, but they may be the last beliefs that we lay down.
 Not that life is no longer worth living, but that the problem no longer exists; it is not something that is needed to be believed in anymore.